89rat/pqshield-api/pq359_mobile_app/PRODUCTION_APP_IMPLEMENTATION_SUMMARY.md

 ## 🏆 **Conclusion**

-**The PQShield Flutter mobile app successfully delivers a production-ready, enterprise-grade quantum-resistant security platform that extends comprehensive protection to mobile devices through an intuitive, high-performance interface.**
+**The PQ359 Flutter mobile app successfully delivers a production-ready, enterprise-grade quantum-resistant security platform that extends comprehensive protection to mobile devices through an intuitive, high-performance interface.**

 This implementation represents a complete transformation from concept to production, providing users with:
 - **Real-time threat protection** against both classical and quantum cyber threats